tehapo/webcam/README.md

 ## Online demo

-Try the add-on demo at _not yet available_
+Try the add-on demo at http://teemu.app.fi/gifbooth

 The demo application uses and includes animated GIF processing Java classes made available by Kevin Weiner.
 See webcam-demo/src/main/java/com/madgag/gif/fmsware/README.markdown for more details.

 ## Download release

 Official releases of this add-on will later be available at Vaadin Directory.
-For Maven instructions, download and reviews, go to _not yet available_
+For Maven instructions, download and reviews, go to https://vaadin.com/addon/webcam

 ## Building and running demo